Are you building a WordPress website and having trouble getting it done? If so, let’s look at how to avoid common pitfalls.

 If you are doing your own website, you need to reevaluate your objectives and see what is standing in the way of getting it done.

-If your web designer keeps putting your project on the back-burner, it’s time to decide whether you want to finish it yourself or find someone else to do the job.
+If your web designer keeps putting your project on the back-burner, maybe it’s time to find someone else to do the job.

 You may argue that you have a business to run or that spending time on your website doesn’t pay the bills.
 Which can be very true.